ShayanMahnam/JavaScript-Core-3-Coursework-Week3/practice/code-reading.md

 ```

 Explain why line 4 and line 6 output different numbers.
+you didn't call the function here so it will shows only one console log but i got your point the different is because of global scop
 ## Question 2

 Take a look at the following code: